phani99/bigdata-nyc-subway-analysis/README.md

 # NYC Subway Analysis

-Why 3 pm is the best time to travel and bad weather outside makes for a busy subway.
-An introduction to programming in iPython notebooks through the analysis of Subway ridership in New York City with data sourced from the NYC [MTA](http://web.mta.info/developers/) and [Weather Underground](http://www.wunderground.com).
+Why 3 pm is the best time to travel and why bad weather outside makes for a busy subway.
+An introduction to programming in iPython notebooks through the analysis of Subway ridership in New York City.

+Data sourced from the NYC [MTA](http://web.mta.info/developers/) and [Weather Underground](http://www.wunderground.com).

 iPython Notebooks: